Dipankar Dipon

-Dipankar Dipon (born 22 May 1976) is a Bangladeshi film director and screenwriter who works in Dhallywood.
-His first feature film was cop thriller Dhaka Attack (2017), which won four National Film Award in 2017 including Best Film, Best Actor, Best Sound, and Best Make-up.
-Since 1998, he made one feature film, One web content, 30 TV movies and telefilms, 25 TV serials, 40 short TV video fictions, 48 live-action films for sesame street Bangladesh, 2 short films, and 12 documentaries.
+Dipankar Sengupta Dipon (born 22 May 1976) is a Bangladeshi film director and screenwriter who works in Dhallywood.
+His first feature film was the cop thriller Dhaka Attack (2017), which won four National Film Awards in 2017 including Best Film, Best Actor, Best Sound, and Best Make-up.
+His film Operation Sundarbans received 3 national film awards in 2022 in the Comedy, Best Make-up Man, and Male Singer categories.
+Since 1998, he has made one feature film, one web content, 30 TV movies and telefilms, 25 TV serials, 40 short TV video fictions, 48 live-action films for sesame street Bangladesh, 2 short films, and 12 documentaries.

 Early life

 Dipon as Dipankar Sen Gupta was born in 1976 in Rangpur, Bangladesh.
-His father is Sunil Sen Gupta and his mother is Ranjeeta Sen Gupta.
+His father is Sunil Sen Gupta, and his mother is Ranjeeta Sen Gupta.
 He started off his television career with Shwapnoghuri in 2002, while he was studying at the Dramatics Department of Jahangirnagar University.
-After making tele-fictions for nearly ten years, Dipon worked with renowned Indian filmmaker Anurag Kashyap in Mumbai for two years, starting from 2012.
+After making tele-fictions for nearly ten years, Dipon worked with renowned Indian filmmaker Anurag Kashyap in Mumbai for two years, starting in 2012.